Sahih al-Bukhari: Translations

-Sahih al-Bukhari was originally translated into English by Muhammad Taqi-ud-Din al-Hilali and Muhammad Muhsin Khan, titled The Translation of the Meanings of Sahih al-Bukhari: Arabic-English (1971), derived from the Arabic text of Fath Al-Bari, published by the Egyptian Maktabat wa-Maṭba'at Muṣṭafá al-Bābī al-Ḥalabī in 1959.
-It is published by Al Saadawi Publications and Darussalam Publishers and is included in the USC-MSA Compendium of Muslim Texts.
-Large numbers of hadith narrations included in Hilali and Khan's work have been translated by Muhammad Ali and Thomas Cleary.
+Sahih al-Bukhari was originally translated into English by Muhammad Taqi-ud-Din al-Hilali and Muhammad Muhsin Khan, titled The Translation of the Meanings of Sahih al-Bukhari: Arabic-English (1971), derived from the Arabic text of Fath Al-Bari, published in Egypt.
+Currently, it is published by Al Saadawi Publications and Darussalam Publishers and is included in the USC-MSA Compendium of Muslim Texts.
+In 2019, the Arabic Virtual Translation Center in New York City published a new, complete English translation titled Encyclopedia of Sahih Al-Bukhari.
+Produced by Mohammed Hasan Yousef Arar, this version includes explanatory notes, a comprehensive glossary, and biographies of all the narrators in the isnad (chains of transmission).
+The final edition was released in February 2025.

+Between 1903 and 1914, French orientalists Octave Houdas and William Marçais translated the book into French.
+Around 1913, Reinfried produced a partial German translation, and in 1935, Muḥammad Esʿad Weis published an English edition with explanatory notes in Kashmiri.
+In 1928, E. Lévi-Provençal published the Arabic text side-by-side with a French translation.
+In 1981, Muhammad Hamidullah published a dedicated volume listing errors in Houdas and Marçais's translation, which spanned roughly one-quarter of the book.
 The book is also available in numerous languages, including Urdu, Bengali, Bosnian, Tamil, Malayalam, Albanian, Malay, and Hindi, among others.

-In 2019, the Arabic Virtual Translation Center in New York translated and published the first complete English translation of Sahih al-Bukhari titled Encyclopedia of Sahih Al-Bukhari, including explanatory notes, a glossary of every term, and biographies of all characters and narrators in the isnad.
-The encyclopedia was produced by Mohammed Hasan Yousef Arar.
-The final edition was released on 01 February 2025.

 Reception

 Muslims regard Sahih al-Bukhari as one of the two most important books among the Kutub al-Sittah alongside the Sahih Muslim, written by al-Bukhari's student Muslim ibn al-Hajjaj.
-The two books are known as the Sahihayn (The Two Sahihs).
+The two books are known as the Sahihayn ('The Two Sahihs').
 Al-Nawawi wrote about Sahih al-Bukhari, "The scholars, may God have mercy on them, have agreed that the most authentic book after the dear Quran are the two Sahihs of Bukhari and Muslim."
 Siddiq Hasan Khan (died 1890) wrote, "All of the Salaf and Khalaf assert that the most authentic book after the book of Allah is Sahih al-Bukhari and then Sahih Muslim."

 In the Introduction to the Science of Hadith, Ibn al-Salah wrote: "The first to author a Sahih was Bukhari [...], followed by Abū al-Ḥusayn Muslim ibn al-Ḥajjāj an-Naysābūrī al-Qushayrī, who was his student, sharing many of the same teachers.
 These two books are the most authentic books after the Quran.
 As for the statement of al-Shafi'i, who said, "I do not know of a book containing knowledge more correct than Malik's book [Muwatta Imam Malik]", [...] he said this before the books of Bukhari and Muslim.
 "The book of Bukhari is the more authentic of the two and more useful."
 Ibn al-Salah also quoted Bukhari as having said, "I have not included in the book [Sahih al-Bukhari] other than what is authentic and I did not include other authentic hadith for the sake of brevity."
-In addition, al-Dhahabi quoted Bukhari as having said, "I have memorized one hundred thousand authentic hadith and two hundred thousand which are less than authentic."
+In addition, al-Dhahabi quoted Bukhari as having said, "I have memorized one hundred thousand authentic hadith and two hundred thousand which are less than authentic".